abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 }
 ```

-THe bean name can be specified in the `@Bean` annotation and by default the method name is taken as the bean name unless explicitly specified, no restriction of lowercase names here since we can specify anything explicitly here:
+The bean name can be specified in the `@Bean` annotation and by default the method name is taken as the bean name unless explicitly specified, no restriction of lowercase names here since we can specify anything explicitly here:
 ```java
 @Bean
 public Demo foo(){		// bean name is "foo" (default is method name)